-In making its determination, the Nominating and Corporate Governance Committee and the Board also considered the fact that one of our directors, David F. Dietz, is a partner of Goodwin Procter LLP ("Goodwin Procter"), a law firm that, upon the recommendation of the Company's General Counsel and advance approval of the Board, provides legal services to the Company with respect to certain matters not involving Mr. Dietz.
-After considering the nature of the matters for which Goodwin Procter provides services, the fees paid by the Company to Goodwin Procter in proportion to Goodwin Procter's overall revenues (significantly less than one percent), as well as both the independent judgment that Mr. Dietz has exhibited during his fifteen and one-half year tenure as a director and his ability to maintain such independent judgment, the Board determined that the relationship between Goodwin Procter and the Company does not result in Mr. Dietz having a material relationship with the Company and does not compromise his independence.
+In making its determination, the Nominating and Corporate Governance Committee and the Board also considered the fact that one of our directors, David F. Dietz, is a partner in the Boston office of the national law firm Goodwin Procter LLP ("Goodwin Procter").
+Upon the strong recommendation of the Company's General Counsel, the Board (without Mr. Dietz' input) approved the Company's retention of the services of a partner in Goodwin Procter's Washington D.C. office for his expertise with respect to a specific on-going matter.
+The Company does not retain the services of Goodwin Procter for any other matters.
+After considering these facts, the fees paid by the Company to Goodwin Procter in proportion to Goodwin Procter's overall revenues (significantly less than one percent), as well as both the independent judgment that Mr. Dietz has exhibited during his sixteen and one-half year tenure as a director and his ability to maintain such independent judgment, the Board determined that the relationship between Goodwin Procter and the Company does not result in Mr. Dietz having a material relationship with the Company and does not compromise his independence.